filamentphp/filament/packages/panels/docs/06-navigation.md

 ### Customizing the logout link

-To customize the user account link at the end of the user menu, register a new item with the `logout` array key:
+To customize the user logout link at the end of the user menu, register a new item with the `logout` array key:

 ```php
 use Filament\Navigation\MenuItem;